stephenlb/serviceworker-pubnub-example/readme.md

 # PubNub WebWorker Example

-This will share a single PubNub connection in a shared webworker.
+This example shows how to use a single PubNub connection across many tabs and windows.
+This is accomlished by using a shared WebWorker `SharedWorker()`.
 This is great for reducing resources used for web apps.
 This makes the end-user experience faster and more pleasant.